The Royal Society of Tasmania

 The stories told in these pages include the discovery of 150 mineral deposits, from the very largest (Olympic Dam of over 6 billion tonnes of copper, gold and uranium ore) to the smallest (the gold rich Juno deposit in Tennant Creek).
 Collectively these mineral discoveries amount to many hundreds of billions of in-ground value, that have supported many mines, towns and communities in outback Australia for 50 years and beyond.

-For overseas sales, please contact the Society direct: admin@rst.org.au
+For overseas orders, please contact the Society directly to calculate postage and place the order: admin@rst.org.au

 Additional information